Maksasj/hypnode/CONCEPT.md

 # default node implementation
 node () => () { /**/ }

-# using with node declaration Ф
+# using with node declaration
 using some = node () => () { ... }

 # using with node declaration, and port reference